electron/website/blog/tech-talk-window-resize-behavior.md

 - `--use-angle=d3d11` (this is currently the default on Windows)
 - `--use-angle=gl` (falls back to Direct3D 11 on Windows, see `chrome://gpu/`)

 None of the working flags were good enough to be used as the default in Electron apps on Windows.
-They were either too slow or lacked good driver support.
+They were either too slow or lacked broad driver support.

 However, these workarounds pointed me into the right direction.
 They showed that the issue was in a code path that was only used with the ANGLE Direct3D 11 backend.